-Ness Mayker is a first year graduate student at The Ohio State University.
-Ness completed her undergraduate studies at OSU receiving a B.S. in both Physics and Astronomy.
+I am a first year graduate student at The Ohio State University.
+I completed my undergraduate studies at OSU in the Spring of 2019, receiving a B.S. in both Physics and Astronomy.

-Ness has been working with Rick Pogge and Danielle Berg alongside the CHemical Abundances Of Spirals (CHAOS) project which measures elemental abundance gradients across nearby spiral galaxies.
-Ness is also working with Adam Leroy, Laura Lopez, and Dyas Utomo alongside the PHANGS-ALMA collaboration (Physics at High Angular resolution in Nearby GalaxieS) to understand the conditions under which supernovae explode and how they affect the star formation rate of their host galaxies.
-Additionally, Ness is working with James Johnson developing models of galactic chemical enrichment for VICE (Versatile Integrator for Chemical Evolution).
+I am also working with Adam Leroy, Laura Lopez, and Dyas Utomo alongside the PHANGS-ALMA collaboration (Physics at High Angular resolution in Nearby GalaxieS) to understand the conditions under which supernovae explode and how they affect the star formation rate of their host galaxies.

-Outside of OSU’s astronomy department Ness is usually spending time with her 2 kids, Draylen (age 14) and Amelia (age 3).
-Before Ness discovered her love for astronomy she was a fiber artist.
-Ness loves to garden, walk in nature, and ride her bicycle.
-Ness has a 20lb tortoise named Spica and she names the many community cats in her care after objects in the asteroid belt.
+Outside of OSU’s astronomy department I am usually spending time with my two kids.
+Before I discovered my love for astronomy, I was a fiber artist.
+I love to garden, walk in nature, and ride my bicycle.
+I have a 20lb tortoise named Spica and I name the many community cats in my care after objects in the asteroid belt.